 - Other possible causes of vein disease: History of blood clot formation in the legs.
 Trauma or illness that affects blood flow and increases pressure in the veins.
 Previous surgeries that could increase risk of blood clot formation.
 Certain medications that affect healthy blood flow.

-Visit a Triple Board Certified Vein Doctor in Kansas City, MO to Treat Your Vein Disease
+Visit a Triple Board Certified Vein Doctor in Kansas City and Marshall, MO to Treat Your Vein Disease

 If you have one or more risk factors listed above and develop symptoms of vein disease, you should have your condition evaluated by a vein specialist.
 Schedule a vein consultation with the best vein doctor in KC today by calling 816-792-3400 or use our online form and we will contact you.